nathants/s4/readme.md

     merge shuffled data.

     - map a bash cmd n:1 over every dir in indir putting result in outdir.
-    - no network usage.
     - cmd receives file paths via stdin and returns data via stdout.
-    - each cmd receives all keys with a given numeric prefix and the output key uses that numeric prefix as its name.
+    - each cmd receives all keys for a numeric prefix.
+    - output name is the numeric prefix.

 positional arguments: